carbon-language/carbon-lang/llvm/docs/JITLink.rst

 JITLink and ObjectLinkingLayer
 ==============================

-``ObjectLinkingLayer`` is an ORCs wrapper for JITLink.
+``ObjectLinkingLayer`` is ORCs wrapper for JITLink.
 It is an ORC layer that allows objects to be added to a ``JITDylib``, or emitted from some higher level program representation.
 When an object is emitted, ``ObjectLinkingLayer`` uses JITLink to construct a ``LinkGraph`` (see :ref:`constructing_linkgraphs`) and